NU-CBITS/ehrlich_jones_prototypes/README.md

 2. Any email and password combination will work

 ####
-Note: This repository hosts a functional prototype for end consumers of the "PROJECT ACTIVATE (name pending)" (Linda Erlich-Jones) project--not a working, polished and tested application.
+Note: This repository hosts a functional prototype for end consumers of the "PROJECT ACTIVATE (name pending)" (Linda Ehrlich-Jones) project--not a working, polished and tested application.